ABI-Software/ABIBook/PMR/PMR-glossary.rst

       A copy of the workspace which includes all the original version history, but is owned by the user who created the fork.

    Synchronize
-      Used to pull the contents or changes from other Mercurial repositories into a workspace via a URI.
+      Used to pull the contents or changes from other :term:`Mercurial` repositories into a workspace via a URI.

    User folder
       A folder on the Physiome Model Repository, created automatically when you register your user-name, which is used to store all of your workspaces.